 |Gitchee Gumee Trail|

-Pancake Bay Provincial Park has two hiking trails that can be accessed.
-You may also wish to stroll along the Park's spectacular sandy beach.
+Pancake Bay Provincial Park has two hiking beautiful hiking trails, plus a spectacular sandy beach along which you may enjoy a stroll.
 If you do decide to visit, you will need to acquire a day permit and receive instructions from staff at the gate house on how to reach the trail heads.
 The Voyageur Trail Association is presently expanding its trail system through this area and will be connecting King Mountain to the Montreal River areas.

 |Lake Superior Provincial Park|